This part of the documentation covers all the interfaces of Pyjnius.

 empty = JavaMethod('()Z')

-The signature can be found with the javap -s.
+The signature can be found with javap -s.
 For example, if you want to fetch the signatures available for java.util.Stack:

 $ javap -s java.util.Stack